forem/forem/docs/getting-started/start-app.md

 # Starting the application (advanced)

-To have additional control on the local environment you might prefer using an advanced setup to start the application.
+To have additional control in your local environment, you might prefer using an advanced setup to start the application.

 The prerequisite is to install [Overmind][overmind], a process manager which